tarun-bisht/tarun-bisht.github.io/_posts/2020-12-28-neural-style-transfer-part-1-introduction.md

   <a href="http://www.youtube.com/watch?v=weVfBfWVuZw"><img src='http://img.youtube.com/vi/weVfBfWVuZw/0.jpg' alt="Gatys style transfer"></a>
 </div>

-In the next part we will be using another style transfer technique which will be 100 times faster than this and can be used to style videos too.
+In the next part, we will be using another style transfer technique which will be 100 times faster than this and can be used to style videos too.

-Thanks for reading till last. ✌✌✌
+Thanks for reading. ✌✌✌

 ### References